 And this is where we move from what Lutherans traditionally call "the law," or the brokenness of our world, to the Good News of the gospel.
 We have a God whose history and relationship has dealt with this very problem, a record of which exists for us in scripture...in Jesusís reconciling work, we are moved into a relationship with God that allows us to love, reconcile, and simply be.
 We Lutherans speak of being "saved by grace through faith" in Jesus Christ, meaning that it's not the work we do or even the belief, but the relationship with a faithful God which brings us life and wholeness.We donít earn Godís grace through our working for justice, rather, itís what happens when we allow Godís grace to move through us in true, radical reconciliation with our neighbors.
 We, together, form the body of Christ on earth.

 Victim or the Crime?: On December 5, Cardinal Roger M. Mahony and the Auxiliary Bishops of the Archdiocese of Los Angeles (Bishop Thomas Curry, Bishop Gerald Wilkerson, Bishop Edward Clark, Bishop Gabino Zavala, Bishop Alexander Salazar, Bishop Oscar Solis) published A pastoral message to homosexual Catholics in the Archdiocese of Los Angeles.
-The letter reads in part: Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
-Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
+The letter reads in part: Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
+When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
 Be the Life of the Party:

 The passage of Proposition 8 in the State of California does not diminish in any way the importance of you, our homosexual brothers and sisters in the Church.
 Nor does it lessen your personal dignity and value as full members of the Body of Christ...